jmmcd/jmmcd.github.com/_posts/2015-11-25-train-test-splits-dont-cut-it.md

 That could be addressed using the extreme case of leave-one-out cross-validation, which amounts to a deterministic experiment.
 However that is usually infeasible in GP because of long training times.

+The issues raised here obviously arise outside GP.
+Why isn't the idea of fixed train/test datasets common in the bigger world of machine learning?
+For one thing, some machine learning methods are fast enough to use leave-one-out cross-validation.
+For another, many common datasets are large enough and/or homogeneous enough that different CV folds end up being closely equivalent in difficulty.
+It's a particular feature of common GP problems, as shown by Nicolau et al., that this is not the case.

 The solution proposed by Nicolau et al. is to carry out a single split (or a single draw, if drawing from a function), and to publish the